ghc/ghc/docs/users_guide/glasgow_exts.rst

    ensures that the programmer cannot subvert the type system by writing bogus instances.

--  Derived instances of ``Typeable`` are ignored, and may be reported as an error in a later version of the compiler.
+-  Derived instances of ``Typeable`` may be declared if the :ghc-flag:`-XDeriveDataTypeable` extension is enabled, but they are ignored, and they may be reported as an error in a later version of the compiler.

 -  The rules for solving \`Typeable\` constraints are as follows: